0xPolygon/polygon-docs/docs/zkEVM/architecture/proving-system/aggregator-proofs.md

 ![Figure: VADCOPs with Keccak](../../../img/zkEVM/ag-vadcops-with-keccak.png)

-The ongoing development of VADCOPs includes rewriting of both the cryptographic backend and the constraint language called _polynomial identities language_ version 2 (PIL2).
+The ongoing development of VADCOPs includes rewriting of both the cryptographic backend and the constraint language called _Polynomial Identities Language_ version 2 (PIL2).

 ## Discussing the proof